Codeit-Michael/Flask-REST-Api/documentation.md

 -To access the request/arguments inside the engine, we need to use the 'request' from the flask module.
 So import it: from flask import Flask,request

+-In order to get the requests, we are going to use the put() to get the json we sent.
+To see if our Api works, try adding the ff. on your HelloWorld()/main.py:
+	def put(self,name):
+		print(request.form['subs'])
+		return {}

+-Then modify our route in test.py:
+	response = requests.put(BASE + 'helloworld/Michael',{'subs': 1000})

+-If you run our server and request file, your terminal for server will print the json we put.